rsdoiel/BlogIt/blogit.1.md

 document.
 When you're ready to publish (when the front matter validates) it'll copy the document into a blog directory structure.

+You can provides a defaults for front matter for BlogIt by providing a YAML file with the name of "BlogIt.yaml".
+It will be the default values for front matter fields.

 # OPTIONS

 Options come as the last parameter(s) on the command line.